+- Take photos

+- Make videos

+- Draw diagrams

+- Probe for, and document, stories

-- Take photos - Make videos - Draw diagrams - Capture and describe it in detail, in your own words and the participants' words "What does this mean?"
+- Capture and describe it in detail, in your own words and the participants' words

+"What does this mean?"
 "Why do you do this?"
+"What does this ritual say about you?"
 "Have you always done it this way?"
 "When did it begin?"
 "What led you to start?"
+"Is there a story behind this?"
 "Do you think you'll always do this?"
 "What would lead you to stop?"
 "What would it mean if you stopped?"
 "When do you do this?"
 "How frequently?"
 "On what specific occasions?"
+"In what places?"
 "Is this something you do alone?"
 "Do you do it with others?"
 "How does this make you feel?"
 "Have those feelings changed over time?"
 "If you eliminated this ritual, how would it change the meaning of the occasion?"
 "If you eliminated it, would it change how the occasion feels?"
 "Is this really a ritual?"

-"Is it actually just a habit?" - Describe the ritual to other research participants, share your documentation - Discuss, get their perspective and interpretation
+"Is it actually just a habit?"

+- Describe the ritual to other research participants, share your documentation

+- Discuss, get their perspective and interpretation